camelcasemotion : Motion through CamelCaseWords and underscore_notation.

 If you want to use different mappings, map your keys to the

-<Plug>CamelCaseMotion_? mapping targets _before_ sourcing this script (e.g. in
+<Plug>CamelCaseMotion_? mapping targets _before_ sourcing the script (e.g. in

 sunmap w